benji300/joplin-yaml-fm/README.md

 5  -->
 ```

-TODO screenshot
+TODO screenshot (split screen)

 ### Examples

 #### Links

 The plugin also supports clickable links in the front matter panel.
-To enable this, links must be specified in an appropriate format which is shown in the example below.
+To enable this, links must be specified in one of the following formats.

 > Currently, markdown links must be enclosed by double quotes.